Transport Benevolent Fund CIO

 A fund member will be considered for free fund membership regardless of whether they contributed personally or an employer paid on their behalf.

-1. On ceasing contributions at State retirement age
+1. On ceasing contributions at/after State retirement age

 1. With at least 5 years' membership: may be awarded free fund membership.